- What Are They?

 Muscle relaxers or relaxants relax the muscles by inhibiting the nerve signals to break the pain-spasm reaction in the muscles.
-Muscle relaxants are useful as an adjunct therapy to reduce diffuse and chronic pain from osteoarthritis.
+Muscle relaxants are useful as adjunct therapy to reduce diffuse and chronic pain from osteoarthritis.
 Muscle relaxants used for osteoarthritis include:

 SNRI antidepressants increase the level of hormones such as serotonin and norepinephrine in the brain by preventing their reabsorption by the brain cells.
-The higher levels of these hormones helps reduce chronic pain from osteoarthritis.
+The higher levels of these hormones help reduce chronic pain from osteoarthritis.
 The SNRI medication approved by FDA for chronic musculoskeletal pain is:

 Hyaluronic acid is a component of synovial fluid, the natural lubricant of joints.
 A substitute lab-produced lubricant approved by FDA specifically for injection into the knee joints is: